Adding Recurring Events to Your Notion Calendar for Regular Meetings & Reminders

 If you need to adjust a recurring event, follow these steps:

-2. Click on the event and select Edit recurring event from the options (or use the context menu if available).
+- Click on the event and select Edit recurring event from the menu (or use the context menu if available).

-3. Make the necessary changes to the event details or recurrence settings.
+- Make the necessary changes to the event details or the recurrence settings.

 Deleting Recurring Events

-To remove a recurring event from your calendar, use these steps:
+To remove a recurring event, use these steps:

-3. Confirm the deletion.
-You will typically have the option to delete the entire series or just the selected occurrence.
+- Confirm the deletion.
+You will typically have the option to delete the entire series or just a single occurrence.

 Handling Exceptions

 Sometimes you might need to modify a single occurrence in a series without affecting all events.
-Notion allows you to manage these exceptions easily:
+Notion handles exceptions as follows:

 Conclusion

-Adding recurring events to your Notion calendar is a straightforward process that can greatly enhance your productivity and organization.
-Although Notion’s native support for recurring events is continuously evolving, combining the built-in recurrence options with integrations from automation tools offers a robust solution for managing regular meetings, reminders, and appointments.
-By following the steps outlined in this article, you'll be able to set up and manage recurring events effortlessly, saving you time and ensuring your schedule stays up to date.
+Adding recurring events to your Notion calendar is a straightforward process that can enhance productivity and organization.
+Although Notion’s native support for recurring events is evolving, using the built-in recurrence options combined with third-party integrations offers a robust solution for managing regular meetings, reminders, and appointments.
+By following the steps outlined above, you can efficiently set up and manage recurring events, ultimately saving time and keeping your schedule up to date.